Punta Sulè: Geography

-The mountain is the highest elevation of the ridge between the terminal dales of the Stura di Viù valley, Peraciaval (North) and Malciaussia (South).
-Going NW the Sulè pass divides Punta Sulè from Testa Sulà (3,073 m a.s.l.), while going East the Colletto della Lera (3,320 m a.s.l.) separates it from Monte Lera.
+The mountain is the highest elevation of the ridge between the terminal dales of the Stura di Viù valley, Peraciaval (north) and Malciaussia (south).
+Going northwest the Sulè pass divides Punta Sulè from Testa Sulà (3,073 m a.s.l.), while going east the Colletto della Lera (3,320 m a.s.l.) separates it from Monte Lera.

-Administratively the mountain belongs to the Usseglio municipality (comune).
+Administratively, the mountain belongs to the Usseglio municipality (comune).

 On the summit a cairn bears a small Jesus Christ statue; on another nearby cairn is located a lightning rod.
-In clear days it offers a good view of many important mountains of Western Alps including Argentera group, Viso, Dauphiné Alps, Bianco, Gran Paradiso and Rosa.
+On clear days, it offers a good view of many important mountains of the Western Alps, including Argentera group, Viso, Dauphiné Alps, Bianco, Gran Paradiso and Rosa.

 SOIUSA classification

 According to the SOIUSA (International Standardized Mountain Subdivision of the Alps) the mountain can be classified in the following way: